 As a result, the Cockapoo’s personality, is usually a happy, fun-loving, energetic, and sociable.

 Any dog has the capacity to bark.
 And may bark more if they discover barking is in some way rewarding.
-But this particular breed are a little more prone to barking than average.
-This tendency comes chiefly from their excitable Cocker Spaniel parent.
+But some individuals of this particular breed maybe a little more prone to barking than average.
 Like any dog prone to barking, it’s important not to reward a Cocker Spaniel Poodle mix when they are making a noise.
 And to make use of resources like this one if you need to train your pup not to bark.

 Training and Exercising your Cocker Spaniel and Poodle Cross